abelsiqueira/DiceRolls.jl/docs/src/index.md

 ## Description

-This package defines dices and some operations with them.
+This package defines dice and some operations with them.
 Dice is the basic unit of the package.
 It can be created with a simple call:

 ```@example ex1
-using Dices
+using DiceRolls
 Dice(6)
 ```